zerospeedzero/devsecops/README.md

-# DevSecOps workshop for customer
+# DevSecOps workshop for customer (Work in progress)

 ## References for IBM AIOPs products
 More reference documentation and links as below